 A real estate agent is a person who helps people buy and sell their home, or other pieces of property.
 A real estate agent is also known as a real estate representative or real estate salesperson.

 There are many titles involved in the world of real estate, and although they are sometimes used interchangeably, they are not equal.
 A real estate agent is somebody who has earned a real estate license, and performs in the profession of buying and selling property.
-There are also realtors: people who belong to the National Association of REALTORS.
+There are also real estate agents: people who belong to the National Association of REALTORS.
 These real estate agents must apply to belong to that association.
 There are also real estate brokers, who have passed the broker licensing exam within their state.

 People need to buy and sell their homes, but the process is complicated.
 That is why they employ real estate agents: knowledgeable experts who love homes, and can help them get the best deal.
 As a real estate agent, you will have clients who will be selling their homes, and want to get the best price that the market will offer.
 You will act as a salesperson on their behalf, trying to get them a good amount of money.
 Other people will come to you wanting to buy a home.
 You will need to listen to their needs, and help them find the home of their dreams.